ITU-BDSA2024-GROUP4/Chirp/docs/report.md

 ### Team work

 As of writing the report we have 7 issues that are still waiting to be resolved.
-Most of these are not features that changes functionalities for the end-user.
+Most of these are not features that change functionalities for the end-user.

 The most prominent issue we are working on to be resolved, is shown under 'In Progress'.
-We need to establish more tests that fully tests the service.
+We need to establish more tests that fully test the service.

 ![Flow of activites, issue to merge](images/projectboard.png){ width=75% }